 The easiest is to head to the Havana bus station and look for the private cars that are filling seats on the way to Varadero.
 Shared taxis that depart from the bus stations can be quite affordable and are much speedier (and more comfortable) than traveling by bus.
 You might have to wait for up to half an hour while other passengers arrive, but you’ll still save time and money over a private taxi.

 Alternatively, check with your guesthouse or hotel to see if they know of drivers that make the trip with a variety of passengers.
-With the popularity of the Havana to Varadero route, Havana guesthouse hosts and hotels will certainly have a transportation connection to give you.
+With the popularity of the Havana to Varadero route, Havana hotels and guesthouses will certainly have a transportation connection to give you.

 Take a Private Taxi